Stay compliant with Google and Yahoo 2024 email policy updates. Improve email authentication, reduce spam, and simplify unsubscribes to boost results.

 To comply with these requirements, bulk senders must implement SPF or DKIM and set up DMARC for their sending domains.

-One of the important modifications in the new specifications is keeping low spam rates.
+One significant change in the 2024 email policy updates is keeping low spam rates.
 Google requires bulk senders to keep their reported spam rate below 0.1% (1 spam report per 1,000 emails).
 This is monitored through Google Postmaster Tools.
 It is crucial to avoid reaching a spam rate of 0.3% or higher, as this can significantly impact your email deliverability.

 A simple unsubscription process can increase open rates, conversion rates, and overall sending efficiency.
 It also helps to maintain a positive sender reputation by reducing the likelihood of recipients marking your emails as spam